 For 2019 Romania traditionally had the third lowest energy dependency rate (23.1 %) in the EU, due to natural gas and oil reserves and to an oversized electricity production system; in the last several months, because of drought that affected the hydropower generation, the country has shifted from electricity exporter to net importer.
 Romania’s electricity mix is one of the most balanced in the European Union, with coal, hydropower, natural gas, nuclear energy, and wind power having comparable shares of capacity and power generation.
-With the exception of wind and solar, almost all units in the systems are fairly old.
+Except for wind and solar, almost all units in the systems are fairly old.

-The report provides a complete picture of the market situation, dynamics, current issues and future prospects.
-You will find more than 120 pages of valuable information in this unique in-depth analysis of the Romanian photovoltaic market will receive an overview of how the COVID-19 (Coronavirus) will impact it.
-With comprehensive market data, this report brings clear and concise insights, to help investors in their decision-making process.
+The report provides a complete picture of the market situation, dynamics, current issues and prospects.
+You will find more than 120 pages of valuable information in this unique, in-depth analysis of the Romanian photovoltaic market will receive an overview of how the COVID-19 (Coronavirus) will impact it.
+This report brings clear and concise insights to help investors in their decision-making process with comprehensive market data.
 As 2018 and 2019 were challenging years for the photovoltaic industry, the time for making the right decisions during 2020, and the next few years is limited.
 A fast-changing market environment requires relevant and accurate information.
 For your convenience, we offer an opportunity for orders with customized report content.

 Reasons to buy this market report are, but not limited to: